 In 2000, a much-heralded merger between Deutsche and Dresdner Bank, its long-standing domestic rival, was abandoned above all because of opposition from Deutsche’s London-based investment bankers.
 In 2008, a second-best merger between Dresdner (which had been taken over in 2001 by the Allianz insurance group) and Commerzbank was consummated – but, laid low by the financial crisis, the link never produced the desired outcomes.

-At each setback, German commentators bemoan the lack of competitiveness of the country's stock market-quoted banks.
+At each setback, German commentators bemoan the lack of competitiveness of Germany’s stock market-unter banks.
 The reasons for the shortcomings have been extensively diagnosed.
-They are fighting against the triple challenge of Germany's established co-operative and state-backed savings banking networks, European competitors that have far more successfully consolidated their national banking markets in the past 20 years , and US institutions extensively recovered from the 2008 financial crisis.
+They are fighting against the triple challenge of Germany’s established co-operative and state-backed savings banking networks, European competitors that have far more successfully consolidated their national banking markets in the past 20 years , and US institutions extensively recovered from the 2008 financial crisis.